openjdk/valhalla-docs/site/legacy.md

 # Legacy Valhalla Links

-See the [main project page](https://openjdk.java.net/projects/valhalla/) for an overview of active work in the Valhalla project.
+This page preserves the history of earlier work in the Valhalla project, much of which has been superseded.
-This page preserves the history of earlier work, much of which has been superseded.
+See the [main project page](https://openjdk.java.net/projects/valhalla/) for an overview of active work.

 ## JEPs